EN

 Their ground layer techniques differed significantly: the Changhua school used breathable but labor-intensive pig blood soil, while the Tainan school chose tung oil putty for its full, warm finish.
 In their ink works, a clear contrast emerged: meticulous precision from one, and expressive freedom from the other.
 In pigment selection, both schools started with natural minerals but diverged in application.
 The Changhua school used classic “major colors” for an elegant feel, while the Tainan school employed a broader, brighter palette.
 Ultimately, both prioritized the temple’s overall harmony over rigid adherence to their preferred styles.
 As shown at Changhua Yuan Qing Temple, painting conservation transcends craftsmanship, embodying deep cultural significance and the soul of its masters.

-Mr. Li shared a wealth of firsthand experiences from his work in cultural heritage restoration and investigation.
+Professor Li shared a wealth of firsthand experiences from his work in cultural heritage restoration and investigation.

 The “competitive painting” at Yuan Qing Temple embodies the harmonious balance of competition and cooperation found in Taiwan’s traditional arts.
 (Adapted from lecture materials)